danawoodman/sentry/readme.md

 # Copy over and edit your local config:
 cp .env.example .env

+# Seed the database with sample data.
+npm run seed
 ```

 Make sure to [create an OAuth2 application on Cobot](https://www.cobot.me/oauth2_clients) and copy your client id and secret into the `.env` file.